DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

     :align: center

 5. Navigate to the Segmentation-AnnoCheck pipeline on Jenkins
-6. Click 'Build with Parameters' and select the name of your project
+6. Click 'Build with Parameters' and select the name of your project and the version of model to train,
 7. Click 'Build'

 Please ensure the previous build is successful before carrying on to the next step.
 If the annotation check failed, please check the following before contacting DaoAI for help: